 My suggestion?
 A chocolate workshop.
 First off, you’re learning something new.
 You get to eat all the stuff you make.
 You can bond over the struggle of making chocolate together and it’s a shared experience.
 Part of a relationship is having shared experiences and milestones together.
 If that doesn’t take your fancy or seems like too much work, got another suggestion.
 3 words.
 Edible.
 Chocolate.
 Paints.
 Make some tasty art 😉

 “Diamonds are a girl’s best friend.”
 How many times have you heard that or an iteration of that?
 Firstly, jewellery is great, no disputing that.
 I wear a lot.
 My favourite ones are not necessarily the ones that shine brightest though.
 Usually it’s the ones with a story attached or that I’m not likely to see on anyone else.
 There’s a tendency to buy jewellery when you don’t know what else to get.
+Giving gifts is even one of the love languages.
 Same with guys and watches.
 Dads and socks.
 Time to think outside the box.

 Think of something specific to get them.
 Get them something linked to their passions or interests.
 That may be jewellery.
 It can be anything though, it just has to be tailored to them.
 Maybe they’re into stars.
 It could be superheroes.
 It doesn’t have to be materialistic either.
 As I mentioned earlier, an experience shared is a gift.
 Bare that in mind and blow their mind with your thoughtfulness.

-Sure, you could get a mass-produced card.
+Sure, you could get a mass-produced card, the ultimate of the Valentine’s Day clichés.
 It’s the message inside that people should cherish the most, right?
 However, if you’re anything like me, then you keep a lot, if not all of the cards you get.
 One of the best cards I got was on my 21st birthday and my friend/flatmate cut out our friend group’s faces and stuck them over the cartoon faces on the card.
 Small gesture, but super meaningful.
 I went through a period of making cards, but I don’t always have time.
 I tend to go for more niche cards from less commercial shops and then use all available space inside to write essays (ask anyone who’s received a card from yours truly) and draw stuff.